rrich-kray/mern-blog/README.md

 ## How It Works

-MERN Magazing consists of a SQL database and Express server on the backend, a React-built UI on the frontend, and a GraphQL API.
+MERN Blog consists of a SQL database and Express server on the backend, a React-built UI on the frontend, and a GraphQL API.
 The application uses the Apollo Client library to make queries/mutations to the backend.
 The database schema was built using Sequelize.

 ## Usage